How to REXXSKEL

 REXXSKEL is the kernel around which all of my tools are built.
 Some minimal understanding of what REXXSKEL is and what it does is a prerequisite for understanding or maintaining the code you'll find here.

 REXXSKEL, unfortunately, is not a static entity.
 It changes over time, and it is normal to find a dozen different versions in current use throughout the codebase.
 I try very hard to keep REXXSKEL 'backward-compatible' so that retrofitting does not become necessary but I have no compunctions about improving it when and as necessary.
-The current version is '20020513'.
+The current version is '20260528' (266 lines).

 All code which has been fitted for REXXSKEL exhibits a certain behavior:

-Key to the operation of REXXSKEL and independently usable by the application code itself are two internal subroutines: KEYWD and SWITCH.
-Both of these subroutines examine the contents of variable "info" which must be populated prior to calling either of them.
+Key to the operation of REXXSKEL and independently usable by the application code itself are several internal subroutines, among which are KEYWD and SWITCH.
+All such subroutines examine the contents of variable "info" which must be populated prior to calling any of them.

 KEYWD examines "info" for the presence of the token which has been passed as its sole argument.
 (The 'token' may actually be more than one word, but spacing between words then becomes significant.)
 If that token exists in "info", the token which follows it immediately (in the string of "info") is returned as the function value, and both tokens are removed from "info" to prevent duplicate processing.